Meloxicam: Dosage and safety margin

+Additional studies

-A peer-reviewed journal article cites NSAIDs, including meloxicam, as causing gastrointestinal upset and, at high doses, acute kidney injury and CNS signs such as seizures and comas in cats.
+Some additional information about giving meloxicam to cats from researchers is as follows: A peer-reviewed journal article cites NSAIDs, including meloxicam, as causing gastrointestinal upset and, at high doses, acute kidney injury and CNS signs such as seizures and comas in cats.
 It adds that cats have a low tolerance for NSAIDs.

-No decline in renal excretory function was observed when meloxicam was administered to cats with chronic kidney disease.
-Cats that received meloxicam had greater proteinuria at 6 months than cats that received placebo.
+Also, in another scientific journal there is talk of research according to which cats that received meloxicam had greater proteinuria at 6 months than cats that received placebo.
 It was concluded that meloxicam should be used with caution in cats with chronic kidney disease.

-Meloxicam has been investigated as an alternative to diclofenac by the Royal Society for the Protection of Birds (RSPB) to prevent deaths of vultures.

 Pharmacokinetics

 In dogs, the absorption of meloxicam from the stomach is not affected by the presence of food, with the peak concentration (Cmax) of meloxicam occurring in the blood 7–8 hours after administration.
 The half-life of meloxicam is approximately 24 hours in dogs.
 In the koala (Phascolarctos cinereus), very little meloxicam is absorbed into the blood after oral administration (that is, it has poor bioavailability).

 Legal status

 United States

-In 2003, meloxicam was approved in the U.S. for use in dogs for the management of pain and inflammation associated with osteoarthritis, as an oral (liquid) formulation of meloxicam.
-In January 2005, the product insert added a warning in bold-face type: "Do not use in cats."
-An injectable formulation for use in dogs was approved by the U.S. Food and Drug Administration (FDA) in November 2003.
+2003: Meloxicam was approved in the US for use in dogs for the management of pain and inflammation associated with osteoarthritis, as an oral (liquid) formulation of meloxicam.

+2003 (November): An injectable formulation for use in dogs was approved by the US Food and Drug Administration (FDA).

-In October 2004, a formulation for use in cats was approved for use prior to surgery only.
+2004 (October): A formulation for use in cats was approved for use before surgery only.
 This is an injectable meloxicam, indicated for as a single, one-time dose only, with specific and repeated warnings not to administer a second dose.

+2005 (January): The product insert added a warning in bold-face type: "Do not use in cats."

-In 2005, the FDA sent a Notice of Violation to the manufacturer for its promotional materials which included promotion of the drug for off-label use.
+2005: The FDA sent a Notice of Violation to the manufacturer for its promotional materials which included promotion of the drug for off-label use.

-In February 2020, meloxicam injection was approved for use in the United States.
-The FDA granted the approval of Anjeso to Baudax Bio.
+2020 (February): A meloxicam injection was approved for use in the United States.
+Specifically, the FDA granted the approval of Anjeso to Baudax Bio.

 European Union

-In Europe the product is licensed for other anti-inflammatory benefits including relief from both acute and chronic pain in dogs.
+In the European Union, meloxicam is licensed for other anti-inflammatory benefits including relief from both acute and chronic pain in dogs.
 Meloxicam is also licensed for use in horses, to relieve the pain associated with musculoskeletal disorders.

-Meloxicam was authorised for use in cattle throughout the European Union in January 1998, via a centralised marketing authorisation.
-The first generic meloxicam product was approved in 2006.
+1998 (January): Meloxicam was authorised for use in cattle throughout the European Union, via a centralised marketing authorisation.

+2006: The first generic meloxicam product was approved.

+2024 (January): EMA issued an 'Opinion' on a change to this medicine's authorisation concerning the follow-up oral treatment after initial injectable administration in cats.
+This change remains as an 'Opinion', while the medication continues to be approved as usual.